codeadict/alignetpy/README.rst

 ==========================

-This is a Python module that allows to recieve payments using the services of Alignet; a gateway for many banks in the latinamerica region.
+This is a Python module that allows to recieve payments using the services of Alignet; a gateway for many banks in the Latin America region.
 For more information visit http://vpos.alignet.com/documentacion.html.

 Ideas & To Do List